Our2020View/Our2020View.github.io/20ampcircuit.md

 <img src="/assets/web20Amp17.jpg"/>

 For the wiring running aft towards the electrical bay, again starting from the Truma heater bay, I simply laid the cable in the under-bed equipment trough and turned the corner to the square cutout in the floor below the shower.
 From here, you have made it to the electrical bay.
-The visualize this, have a look at the "Cold Weather Capability" found on the mods page.
+(The visualize this, have a look at the "Cold Weather Capability" description found on the mods page.)
+I covered up the yellow 12/2 20 amp cable with some wire loom to complete this portion of the run.

 <img src="/assets/web20Amp25.jpg"/>

+The last piece of the mod is the installation of the 20 amp rated Inlet.
+To make the installation easy, I mounted the inlet box on a piece of painted 1/2" plywood, and used two part "Gorilla" epoxy to mount it to the plastic divider between the wet and electrical bays.
+The plywood base sits comfortably on the lip of the base that holds the automatic transfer switch, and I positioned it as much forward as I could for ease of access.

 <img src="/assets/web20Amp9.jpg"/>

 <img src="/assets/web20Amp18.jpg"/>

 <img src="/assets/web20Amp20.jpg"/>